 Reading body language and expressing yourself with hand gestures have saved your skin more times than you can count.

-Perhaps you weren’t a fussy eater before travelling, but you certainly aren’t now!
+Perhaps you were a fussy eater before your time abroad, but you certainly aren’t now!
 Your ‘I’ll-try-anything-once’ attitude has become routine.

-The likelihood is that you’ve spent a lot of time with other exchange or international students or expats and as a result, you can spot a German from a mile away, or hear the twinge of a Polish accent…
+The likelihood is that you’ve spent a lot of time with other exchange or international students or expats and as a result, you can differentiate a German from a Dutchman in a second.

-Europe is split into coffee zones and tea zones, and into vodka / wine/ beer areas.
-You thought you were just trying to be integrated, but even when you get back home you have a beverage identity crisis.
+Europe is split into coffee zones and tea zones, and into vodka/wine/beer areas.
+You thought you were just trying to integrate, but even when you get back home you have a beverage identity crisis.

 Taking leaps of faith is part of travelling.
 You can plan and schedule as much as you like, but in the end, you have realised that you have to allow yourself to go with the flow.